pmodwrc/MaterialOutgassingTestRigDataLogger/README.md

 [Documentation](https://www.tek.com/en/search?keywords=2000&facets=_templatename%3dmanual&sort=desc) of Keithley 2000 Multiplexer

-* **Install Keysight IO** you can download the latest version of the Keysight I/O from the [Keysight website](https://www.keysight.com/us/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html).
+* **Install Keysight IO** you can download the latest version of the Keysight I/O library suite and the prerequisites from the [Keysight website](https://www.keysight.com/us/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html).
 This software is essential for communicating with Keithley instruments.
   * Install "IO library" and leave everything at default settings.
   * open the "Connection Expert" and add the Keithley instrument.
   * Make sure to select the correct communication port (e.g., COM1, COM2, GPIB, Serial) and configure the settings according to your instrument's specifications.